tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 This says that 0 and 1 are bits.

-To generate all bit strings of length 3, we can do this:
+Now we can generate all bit strings of length 3:

 ```prolog
 ?- bit(A), bit(B), bit(C), X=[A, B, C].